warptrosse/tcp_server/README.md

-tcp_server
+TCP Server with Preforked Clients Pool
 ==========

-TCP Preforked Server, Thread Locking Around, Pool of Children.
+C implementation of a simple TCP Server with a pool that preforks clients dynamically (on-demand).
+The server uses POSIX pthread to manage the pool and its clients.